 Benefits and Work has begun to hear from readers who have received letters telling them that their personal independence payment (PIP) award has been extended for up to four years under a new review process.
-The news will come as a massive relief to most people who hear from the DWP, but many thousands of claimants will miss out on an increase in their PIP as a result of the shortcut.
+The news will come as a massive relief to most people who hear from the DWP, but many thousands of claimants may miss out on an increase in their PIP as a result of the shortcut.

 Back in May we revealed that the DWP had enacted a new regulation, coming into force in June, which allows them to extend the length of any fixed term PIP award for claimants aged 25 and over where it was considered “necessary to do so to safeguard the efficient administration of personal independence payment”